Atelo-Temp/Geant4-Scintillator/README.md

 - Spectroscopy: Brings all of the former concepts together to simulate gamma-ray spectroscopy using a scintillator detector (TODO: May leave this as a more comprehensive version of decay, with no optical photon generation)
 ^may rename as just "detector"

-TODO: follow on project from scintillator, introducing histogramming, decay, and full geometry
+TODO: follow on project from scintillator,